 Thanksgiving is synonymous with pie.
 But for a long time, this presented an issue because I wasn’t a pie person.
-Then, on a random November day in 2013, I resolved to master the all-butter pie crust (don’t be scared!), and the game totally changed.
+Then, on a random November day, I resolved to master the all-butter pie crust (don’t be scared!), and the game totally changed.
 As they say, the taste of victory is sweet (and buttery and flakey).
 And since that fateful day, I’ve been working on perfecting the Thanksgiving pie.
+Thus, this Chocolate Slab Pecan Pie was born.

 But this year, Thanksgiving completely snuck up on me.
-I can’t believe it’s only two days away!
+I can’t believe it’s almost here!
 So last weekend, with a Friendsgiving just hours away, I found myself brainstorming a last-minute dessert plan.
 I needed a recipe that was relatively easy and could feed a party.
 The solution?
-Chocolate Pecan Slab Pie.
+Chocolate Slab Pecan Pie.

-This always-delicious classic is bulked up to feed a crowd by doubling my favorite recipe and baking it in a jelly roll pan instead of a classic pie tin.
+To feed a crowd with this always-delicious classic, I doubled my favorite recipe and baked it in a jelly roll pan instead of a classic pie tin.
 Cut into squares instead of sliced in triangles, it’s similar to a pecan bar, but doesn’t skimp on the gooey pecan filling.

-What I love most about this particular Chocolate Pecan Pie recipe is that it doesn’t use a drop of corn syrup, instead using melted butter and a generous amount of dark brown sugar which results in a richer, deeper caramel flavor.
+What I love most about this particular Chocolate Pecan Pie recipe is that it doesn’t use a drop of corn syrup.
+Instead, using melted butter and a generous amount of dark brown sugar results in a richer, deeper caramel flavor.
 The crust also uses buttermilk instead of water, playing off the Southern roots of pecan pie and adding just a touch of tang to this buttery crust.

 Wishing you a very Happy Thanksgiving!